GeoBigData/gbdx-training/README.md

     user_name = <your_user_name>
     user_password = <your_password>
     ```

-5. Test your installation - open Python in the terminal and test that the following code doesn't result in an error.
+5. Test your installation - open Python in the terminal/cmd and test that the following code doesn't result in an error.

   ```python
   from gbdxtools import Interface